pickles4evaaaa/mybibliotheca/docs/ADMIN_TOOLS.md

 ```

 **"Password does not meet requirements"**
-- Ensure the password is at least 12 characters long
+- Ensure the password meets the configured minimum length (default 12 characters)
 - Include uppercase, lowercase, numbers, and special characters
 - Avoid common or reused passwords